 Preparing for a CQC inspection is the best way to secure a CQC rating of at least Good.
 Don’t get caught off guard on the day of inspection!
-CQC inspectors follow the 5 key lines of enquiry to ensure the quality and safety of care in organisations.
+CQC inspectors follow a standardised framework to ensure the quality and safety of care in organisations.
 Find out what takes place during an inspection, how to prepare, and take a look at our CQC Inspection Checklist.

 Firstly, what types of CQC inspections are there?